 Despite the alarming number of deaths on the Everest, the authorities have not come up with any sort of intervention to stop novice climbers from trying to get to the top.

 Nepal is one of the poorest countries in the world and the government doesn’t seem to be doing much either and it would be hard to stop people from another country and say, Hey!
-You are not qualified, save your money.
+You are not qualified to attempt for the Everest Summit, save your money.

 This is not just the case of Mt.
 Everest however.
 Nepal has almost all of the tallest mountains on earth, and the expedition companies have eyes on all of them, after all, it’s a lucrative industry.